 Guide books are great sources of information and can make your trip planning a whole lot easier.
 But there are times when tourists stumble upon places not in the guides and discover their own special favourites.
 Other times, it’s the locals that can open your eyes to something wonderful that you can’t find on maps or in travel books.
 Why not feel like an adventurer and discover your own gems?

-As the saying goes “When in Rome do as the Romans do.”
-No matter how authentic something is unless you’re getting it from the source, it’s not the same kind of experience.
-Being surrounded by the culture and customs of a particular country offers an insight into how the locals truly live.
-Doing so, lets you discover obscure and interesting nuances that form another culture.
+As the saying goes, “When in Rome do as the Romans do.”
+No matter how authentic something is, unless you’re getting it from the source, it’s not the same kind of experience.
+Being surrounded by a particular country’s culture and customs offers an insight into how the locals truly live.
+Doing so lets you discover obscure and interesting nuances that form another culture.

 Bucket lists are not always about places.
-They can also include experiences such as swimming with sharks, running with the bulls, or climbing a mountain.
+They can also include swimming with sharks, running with the bulls, or climbing a mountain.
 Whatever your bucket list includes, why not get started on it?

-No matter where we live, our lives can become mundane and we yearn to see what else is out there.
-You can live in a town full of historical architecture and colourful past and yearn to see modern cities with skyscrapers made of glass and concrete.
+No matter where we live, our lives can become mundane, and we yearn to see what else is out there.
+You can live in a town full of historic architecture and colourful past and yearn to see modern cities with skyscrapers made of glass and concrete.
 You can be surrounded by green hills and rivers and yearn for the desert.
 No matter what you call home, being there day in and day out becomes your reality.
-Visiting areas vastly different then what you call home not only helps you experience the different but also appreciate what you got even more.
+Visiting areas vastly different from what you call home helps you experience the difference and appreciate what you got even more.

 If you’ve done any of the above, chances are you’ve become addicted to travel.
 Learning about different countries, seeing natural wonders and places with cultural significance is no longer a reason you travel.
 Now you do it to feed your addiction and quench your thirst.
 You have an inane sense of curiosity that pushes you to learn more and experience things first hand.
 Need I say more?